 Copper Creek Elementary School

-- Copper Creek Elementary School's student population of 515 students has stayed relatively flat over five school years.
+- Copper Creek Elementary School's student population of 466 students has declined by 8% over five school years.

 |Grades Offered||Grades Prekindergarten-5|

 - Copper Creek Elementary School is ranked within the top 30% of all 2,111 schools in Arizona (based off of combined math and reading proficiency testing data) for the 2017-18 school year.

 - The school's student:teacher ratio of 16:1 has stayed the same over five school years.

 |Definition of Terms 2017-2018 School Year Data||This School||State Level (AZ)|

 |Reading/Language Arts Test Scores (% Proficient)|

 |Two or more races|

 |Eligible for Reduced Lunch|